microsoft/Quantum-NC/PULL_REQUEST_TEMPLATE.md

-Please be advised that this repository does not accept any external contributions.
+Please note: this project does not accept external contributions.

-If you'd like to contribute please consider https://github.com/microsoft/quantum.
+If you'd like to contribute material, please visit https://github.com/microsoft/quantum.